MariyaSpasova-Git/story-spoiler-qa-project/manual/queries/queries.md

 There should be no inconsistency between requirement description, UI design, and app implementation.

 **Actual Result:**
-Requirements specify “Repeat password”, but design and app show “Confirm password”.
+Requirements specify "Repeat password", but design and app show "Confirm password".

 **Status:** ⏳ Open

 ---

-## QRY-REG-06 – Required field indicators not defined in requirements
+## QRY-REG-05 – Required field indicators not defined in requirements

 * **Jira Query:** [SSQ-66](https://storyspoilerqa.atlassian.net/browse/SSQ-66)
-* **Related Test Case:** TC-REG-04 (../test-cases/test-cases-user-registration.md#tc-reg-04--verify-validation-for-all-required-fields) (Jira: [SSQ-40](https://storyspoilerqa.atlassian.net/browse/SSQ-40))
+* **Related Test Case:** [TC-REG-04](../test-cases/test-cases-user-registration.md#tc-reg-04--verify-validation-for-all-required-fields) (Jira: [SSQ-40](https://storyspoilerqa.atlassian.net/browse/SSQ-40))

 **Description:**
 It is not mentioned in the original requirements document whether required fields should be visually marked.
 The app currently does not display required field indicators (e.g., red asterisk).